gumimaciky/english-for-designers/case-study/index.md

 ### What worked and what didn't

-I was struggling with the aesthetic structure at first, since I wanted to create a story line even in my graphic design deliverables and showcase the two opposistes colliding and still keep the cohisiveness in my work.
-I couldn't figure out how to connect these two polar opposites, then I realise I should try to insert storytelling even into deliverables.
-It was hard to mix a caligrpahic font with other fonts and keep it in a ethereal aesthetic but also keep it modern at the same time.
-The caligraphic font sometimes looked a bit too romantic, by adding chrome liquid ornaments so called tribal ornaments it made the graphics starting to move, even though its not really moving, it's showcasing the dance movement.
-In the end I think it all went out well. :))
+At first, I struggled with finding the right aesthetic structure because I wanted to create a clear storyline throughout all of my graphic design deliverables.
+My goal was to showcase two opposites colliding while still maintaining a cohesive visual identity.
+I initially found it difficult to connect these polar opposites, but eventually I realized that storytelling itself could become the element that ties the deliverables together.

+Another challenge was combining a calligraphic font with other typefaces while keeping the overall aesthetic ethereal, yet still modern.
+At times, the calligraphic font felt too romantic on its own.
+However, by introducing chrome liquid and tribal-inspired ornaments, the graphics began to feel more dynamic and alive.
+Even though the visuals are static, these elements helped evoke a sense of movement and reflected the essence of dance.

+In the end, I think everything came together successfully. :)